Matthew-Mosior/idris2-async/README.md

 This final sections only shows the `main` functions and a few utilities used to run the examples in this introduction.
 Currently, the event loop from `IO.Async.Loop.ThreadPool` is used to run this.
-This makes use of `epoll` internally, which is only available under Linux.
+This can make use of either `epoll` (available under Linux) or `Kqueue` (available under BSD/MacOS) internally.

 ```idris
 covering